 4. Velesco Wooden Scraper Paddle

-If you’re someone who prefers the clean of stainless steel to other materials, don’t settle for a brush that can leave bristles behind, and pick up this coiled grill brush from Kona.
-With no sharp edges or short bristles, you’ll never have to worry about finding one on your plate.
-Safe to use on most grills (including ceramic and porcelain) and guaranteed to last longer than other brushes thanks to its tension-wrapped stainless steel construction, this brush also comes with a 10-year warranty, so you can rest assured that this brush is a worthwhile investment.
+If you’re someone who prefers the clean of stainless steel to other materials, don’t settle for a brush that can leave bristles behind.
+Instead, pick up this coiled grill brush from Kona.
+With no sharp edges or short bristles, you’ll never have to worry about finding dangerous materials on your plate.
+Safe to use on most grills (including ceramic and porcelain) and guaranteed to last longer than other brushes thanks to its tension-wrapped, stainless-steel construction, this brush also comes with a 10-year warranty, so you can rest assured that it'll be a worthwhile investment.